∑Myself

 Does this relationship add value to my life?

-Your answers will tell you everything you need to know.
-Protect your energy fiercely, the quality of your life depends on it.
+Your answers will reveal everything.
+Protect your energy fiercely.
+The quality of your life depends on it.

 The Blamers – Spotting the Excuse Makers

-"I didn't get the job because the interviewer did like me from the start."
+"I didn't get the job because the interviewer didn't like me."

 "My business failed because customers just don't appreciate quality."